Image

 The election that vaulted Trump to the presidency was more than an election.
 It was an opening battle in the war to reclaim the American way.

-Merit-based competition advancing through legislated entitlement will unleash an era of growth unlike anything seen before.
+Merit-based competition advancing through the front lines of legislated entitlement will unleash an era of growth unlike anything seen before.

 As bureaucratic roadblocks crumble, three powerful forces will converge to bring in an era of surging productivity.